 For example, Arnold Schwarzenegger never displayed colossal hypertrophy in the deltoid/trapezius region; however, he was known to be taking less androgenic steroids, such as Dianabol (Methandrostenolone) and Deca Durabolin (Nandrolone).

-The only logical explanation for why a natural bodybuilder would have excessively large deltoids/trapezius muscles is if their training reflected high volume for such muscles groups, in comparison to the rest of their body.
+The only logical explanation for why a natural bodybuilder would have excessively large deltoids or trapezius muscles is if their training reflected high volume for such muscle groups in comparison to the rest of their body.

 Legal Dianabol Alternative

 Acne vulgaris or seborrhea (oily skin) can be visual signs of steroid use and are particularly common when androgenic compounds are used (examples: Trenbolone, Testosterone, Anadrol).

 We see AAS causing overactive sebaceous glands, stimulating excessive levels of sebum.

 Sebum is a waxy matter that, in standard amounts, acts as a healthy moisturizer for the hair and skin.

 However, oversecretion can result in blocked pores.
 In extreme cases, we have seen this lead to cystic acne, where cysts the size of golf balls may form underneath the skin.